 Sedgwick Museum of Earth Sciences

-This pretty wooden footbridge is another gorgeous spot to breathe in a little of Cambridge’s chilled-out charm.
-This Grade II listed building, designed by William Etheridge and built by James Essex in 1749, takes its name from the arrangement of its timbers at certain tangents to create its arching shape.
+This pretty wooden footbridge is another gorgeous spot at which to breathe in a little of Cambridge’s chilled-out charm.
+This Grade II-listed building, designed by William Etheridge and built by James Essex in 1749, takes its name from the arrangement of its timbers at certain tangents to create its arching shape.
 There is a myth that Sir Isaac Newton built the bridge without the help of any nuts or bolts, which, though untrue, makes a cheeky anecdote to share with your travel buddy as you stroll across.

-Okay, bear with us.
-This one isn’t technically in Cambridge, but it makes for a brilliant day trip during your stay.
+OK, this one isn’t technically in Cambridge, but it makes for a brilliant day trip during your stay.
 Dating back to 1083, it is built in the monumental Romanesque style and its central octagonal tower attracts some 250,000 visitors every year.
 Take a moment to gaze up at the church’s captivating ceilings and dazzling stained glass.

 Cambridge University Botanic Garden

-This absolutely glorious country house and former priory was bought by the aristocratic Broughton siblings, Lord Fairhaven and his brother Henry in 1926.
+This absolutely glorious country house and former priory was bought by the aristocratic Broughton siblings, Lord Fairhaven and his brother Henry, in 1926.
 Located just outside Cambridge, in the idyllic village of Lode, the building is now home to the eccentric lord’s vast collection of clocks, ornaments and silverware.
 A fabulously nostalgic day out.

-For a beautiful walk incorporating the university buildings and their impeccably manicured lawns, the River Cam and its various bridges, take a stroll along The Backs.
+For a beautiful walk incorporating the university buildings and their impeccably manicured lawns, and the River Cam and its various bridges, take a stroll along The Backs.
 With grazing cattle to be spotted all along this picturesque stretch of reclaimed land, this is a cracking angle from which to admire those colleges that touch the water’s edge.

 For a sprinkle of culture, head along to Kettle’s Yard, a gorgeous Cambridge house filled with a collection of 20th-century art, which also has its own contemporary gallery.
 There are exhibitions on display for much of the year and events including study days, art workshops and music recitals.

-Imperial War Museum
+Imperial War Museum Duxford

 King’s College Chapel